RMG Friday: Passages

 Location: The Robert McLaughlin Gallery

 Join us to celebrate the launch of the Convergence Music & Arts Festival.
-Enjoy live musical performances by Desarae Dee* and Joel Anderson, art-making activities, exhibitions, and food from local restaurants.
+Enjoy live musical performances by Joel Anderson, Christina Smith, and Desarae Dee* as well as art-making activities, exhibitions, and food from local restaurants.

 * Please note: due to unforeseen circumstances Desarae Dee is unable to perform.